Chart Color Schemes

 An assessment of population growth drivers in Hazelwood North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the Hazelwood North statistical area (Lv2) has an estimated population of around 1,612.
-This reflects a growth of 60 people since the 2021 Census, which reported a population of 1,552.
-The increase is inferred from AreaSearch's estimation of resident population at 1,569 in Jun 2024 and validation of four new addresses since the Census date.
-This results in a density ratio of 24 persons per square kilometer.
-Natural growth contributed approximately 46.0% to overall population gains during recent periods, with other factors such as overseas migration also being positive contributors.
+As of February 2026, the estimated population of Hazelwood North is around 1,615 people.
+This reflects an increase from the 2021 Census figure of 1,552 people, a rise of 63 individuals (4.1%).
+The latest resident population estimate by AreaSearch, based on ERP data released by ABS in June 2024 and validated new addresses since the Census date, is 1,569 people.
+This results in a population density ratio of approximately 24 persons per square kilometer.
+Natural growth contributed about 46% to overall population gains recently, with other factors such as overseas migration also being positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on a 2022 dataset.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Projected population growth indicates an above median increase in regional areas nationally, with Hazelwood North (SA2) expected to grow by 243 persons by 2041 based on aggregated SA2-level projections.
-This reflects a total increase of 13.0% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+According to these projections, Hazelwood North is expected to experience above median population growth nationally, with an increase of 245 persons projected by 2041, reflecting a total increase of 13.1% over the 17-year period.

 Frequently Asked Questions - Population